-As the blood passes through the blood vessels lining the peritoneal cavity, waste substances and excess fluids in it are expelled and transferred to the dialysis fluid inserted into the abdomen through the catheter.
+As the blood passes through the blood vessels that line the peritoneal cavity, waste substances and excess fluids present in it are expelled and transferred to the dialysis fluid inserted into the abdomen through the catheter.
 The used fluid is eliminated a few hours later. inside a bag and replaced with another clean one.

 Unlike "hemodialysis, in which the removal of excess fluids present in the blood is initiated by the pressure generated by the machinery, in peritoneal dialysis it is the glucose present in the fluid inserted into the abdomen through the catheter (dialysis fluid) that favors the" expulsion of excess fluids.

 Changing the dialysis fluid generally takes about 30-40 minutes and, normally, the operation must be repeated four times a day.
 One of the advantages of peritoneal dialysis is the possibility of carrying it out during the night, while the patient is sleeping, through a special machinery.

 Choice of the most suitable type of dialysis

 In many cases, you can choose which type of dialysis you want to undergo.